 Food Preparation (35%): an OCR set task in which students plan, prepare, cook and present 3 dishes relating to the task.
 This is assessed through a 3 hour practical assessment.

-Written Examination (50%): The written exam with a variety of question styles from short answer to more essay based questions.
-Assessed through 1 1⁄2 hour examination.
+Written Examination (50%): This written exam has a variety of question styles from short answer to more essay based questions, and lasts 1 hour 30 minutes.